Skip to content

 POLKAVM_ALLOW_EXPERIMENTAL=1 POLKAVM_DEFAULT_COST_MODEL=full-l1-hit \

-cargo bench -p grey-bench
+cargo bench -p javm-bench

 Results: Compile + Execute (full pipeline)